 – And simplify the application process to ease the burden of enrollment and satisfaction of the SCRA written notice requirement

-In simple terms, these participating lenders will actively search through their customer database to determine who is eligible for relief, instead of requiring active military to contact the bank.
+In simple terms, these participating lenders will actively search through their customer database to determine who is eligible for mortgage relief, instead of requiring active military to contact the bank themselves.

 When it comes down to it, active military have other things to worry about, and dealing with cumbersome paperwork is probably the last thing they have time to do.